Ajwinarski/Aurora/README.md

 ## Installation
 #### 1. Clone or download the zip folder
 #### 2. Open Aurora-master.ino in the Arduino IDE
-#### 3. Click on verify to make sure that you have the necessary libraries included and that there are no compilation errors (If any libraries are missing, you can search for then through *Sketch->Include Library->Manage Libraries...*)
+#### 3. After connecting your Arduino device, choose it through *Tools->Board->...* and then selecting the proper COM Port for your device through *Tools->Port->...*
-#### 4. Choose your Arduino device through *Tools->Board* and then selecting the proper COM Port for your device through *Tools->Port*
+#### 4. Click on verify to make sure that you have the necessary libraries included and that there are no compilation errors (If any libraries are missing, you can search for them through *Sketch->Include Library->Manage Libraries...*)
 #### 5. Before you click upload, make sure that the Digital Pin 0 (D0) is disconnected from the ID-20LA RFID Reader either from a switch or by pulling the pin out from the Arduino
 #### 6. Upload to your board and upon completion, make sure to reconnect the D0 pin to the ID-20LA RFID Reader